 Try anti-humidity products to reduce frizz on humid days.
 Here is a list of products to use in conjunction with the LOC method for your summer natural hair:

 - Keeping the moisture locked inside the shaft is a good way to reduce frizz.
 Looking for the best hair oil for summer?
-Use Butta Butta Cream to seal, nourish, and protect.
-This is my personal blend of nutrient-dense oils, and it will keep your hair moisturized throughout the week.
+Use Butta Butta Cream to moisturize, and protect your hair.
+This is my personal blend of oils, and it will keep your hair moisturized and protected from the sun.

 - Ouidad Advanced Climate Control Heat & Humidity Gel and As I Am Curling Jelly are excellent for anti-humidity styling.